 Subsequently, the Federal Reserve adopted the Tailoring Rule that introduces risk-based categories for determining scope, nature and applicability of requirements under the LCR rule and modifies the LCR requirements based on the category of the banking organizations.
 Under the Tailoring Rule, the stringency of requirements increases based on measures of size, cross-jurisdictional activity, weighted short-term wholesale funding, nonbank assets and off-balance sheet exposures.
-Based on these new guidelines, which are effective December 31, 2019, the firm is categorized as a Category III bank and therefore a reduced LCR minimum requirement of 85% applies.
+Based on these guidelines, which became effective December 31, 2019, DB USA Corporation, with less than \$700 billion in assets and less than \$75 billion in cross-jurisdictional activity, is categorized as a Category III bank and therefore a reduced LCR minimum requirement of 85% is applied through weighting the net cash outflow denominator by .85.